tinuzz/taggert/README.md

 	locations that you frequently visit
 * Lets you remove tags from images, too
 * Uses GSettings to store runtime configuration options
+* Uses pytz to (hopefully) reliably calculate timezone offsets for tracks

 Prerequisites
 -------------